Natooz/MidiTok/README.md

 ### Structured

-Presented with the [Piano Inpainting Application](https://arxiv.org/abs/2107.05944), it is similar to the MIDI-Like encoding but with _Duration_ tokens instead NoteOff.
+Presented with the [Piano Inpainting Application](https://arxiv.org/abs/2107.05944), it is similar to MIDI-Like but with _Duration_ tokens instead NoteOff.
-The main advantage of this encoding is the consistent token type transitions it imposes, which can greatly speed up training.
+Its main advantage is the consistent token type transitions it imposes, which can greatly speed up training.
 The structure is as: _Pitch_ -> _Velocity_ -> _Duration_ -> _Time Shift_ -> ... (pitch again)
 To keep this property, no additional token can be inserted in MidiTok's implementation.

 ![Structured figure](https://github.com/Natooz/MidiTok/blob/assets/assets/structured.png?raw=true "Structured MIDI encoding, the token types always follow the same transition pattern")